Ensure iocage update correctly updates the release property with the patch level

 That's the current strategy I'll be employing.

-#11 Updated by Brandon Schneider about 1 year ago
+#11 Updated by Brandon Schneider over 1 year ago

 Jurgen: As I'm sure you'll see when you look at my commits :D I decided to actually do this during the update method instead.
 The hope is not to have a tremendous performance cost more than once an update, instead of each time the basejail is interacted with.